hrishinthecoder/CAPM-Project/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - [CAPM Theory](https://en.wikipedia.org/wiki/Capital_asset_pricing_model)
 - [Python Libraries](https://www.python.org/)

 ## Contact
-For any inquiries, please reach out to [your-email@example.com](mailto:i.am.hrishin@gmail.com).
+For any inquiries, please reach out to [i.am.hrishin@gmail.com](mailto:i.am.hrishin@gmail.com).